May is Skin Cancer Awareness Month

 What is Melanoma Monday®?

-The AAD began Melanoma Monday on Monday, May 1, 19952 and has observed it every year since.
-Melanoma Monday always occurs during Skin Cancer Awareness Month on the first Monday in May.
+The American Academy of Dermatology (AAD) launched Melanoma Monday on Monday, May 1, 19952 and has observed it every year since.
+Melanoma Monday occurs during Skin Cancer Awareness Month on the first Monday in May.

 Melanoma is the most serious type of skin cancer.
-In 2024, it’s estimated that more than 200,340 melanomas will be diagnosed and about 8,290 people will die of melanoma.3
+In 2025, it's estimated that about 104,960 melanomas will be diagnosed and around 8,430 people will die of melanoma.3

 Melanoma can develop anywhere on the skin, including skin that's had plenty of sun exposure and skin that's usually protected from the sun.